skleanthous/presentations/20200623-becoming-a-high-perf-org/presentation.md

 <!-- header: "Op performance tips"-->
 ## Tip #1: How to avoid Monoliths

-- Anything other than a modular monolith is BAD
+- A modular monolith is probably OK
 - Use DDD
 - Use Context mapping
 - Use EventStorming